 Facts & Figures

-About 58 percent of U.S. coal exports in 2021 went to five countries.
-The top five destinations of U.S. coal exports, the amount exported, and their percent shares of total coal exports in 2021 were:
+About 61 percent of United States coal exports in 2022 went to six countries.
+The top six destinations of U.S. coal exports, the amount exported, and their percent shares of total coal exports in 2022 were:

 Read more on these pages: